alidcast/vue-mobiledoc-editor/README.md

 * `toggleEditMode`, updates the `canEdit` state and toggles the edit mode of the mobiledoc editor.

-Additionally, you can use the `editor` instance that the `MobiledocController` exposes and take full advantage of the features in the [mobiledoc-kit API documentation](http://bustlelabs.github.io/mobiledoc-kit/demo/docs/).
+You can use the `MobiledoController.editor` instance itself to take full advantage of the features in the [mobiledoc-kit API documentation](http://bustlelabs.github.io/mobiledoc-kit/demo/docs/).

 ### Advanced Usage